mlbench/mlbench-dashboard/docs/api.rst

    :<json string name:       Name of the run
-   :<json int num_workers:   Number of worker nodes for the run :<json json num_cpus:     Number of Cores utilized by each worker :<json json max_bandwidth:      Maximum egress bandwidth in mbps for each worker
+   :<json int num_workers:   Number of worker nodes for the run :<json json num_cpus:     Number of Cores utilized by each worker

    **Example response**: